 What about the drawbacks?

-A legacy buy-side software vendor might:
+A legacy software vendor might:

 - Not prioritise research and development (R&D) of their IBOR, portfolio or order management system - but rather reap financial rewards of technology investments made in previous decades.